vishalvermacore/credit-loan-prediction/README.md

-# 🏦 CreditWise — Loan Approval Prediction System
+# 🏦 SecureBank — Loan Approval Prediction System

 > An intelligent machine learning system built for **SecureTrust Bank** to automate and improve loan approval decisions using historical applicant data.